oottppxx/enigma2/plugins/budweiser/README.md

 ## Notes

-* The internet radio example sources were retrieved from the http://fmstream.org/ site.
+* The internet radio example sources were initially retrieved from the http://fmstream.org/ site.

 * The more astute readers might have noticed that the way it all works is